 You can supplement your interactive presentation with a recording of a live presentation, plus links to a webinar and/or other multimedia.

-A presentation created with iSpring Presenter can include not only slides, but also video and audio narrations and a functional player.
+A presentation created with iSpring Suite can include not only slides, but also video and audio narrations and a functional player.

 With the help of iSpring’s player and interactive buttons and hyperlinks, you can give the user full control over your presentation’s playback, or limit the available controls to your exact specifications.